 Lolo grew up in Jakarta, Indonesia, raised in a Javanese home where social issues were tackled on a daily basis.

-Inspired by her parents commitment to others, by her high school years Lolo started to do volunteer work in Jakarta .
+Inspired by her parents commitment to their communities, by her high school years Lolo started to do volunteer work in Jakarta .
 "In 1994 before I went to college, I had the opportunity to join a group in Jakarta to cruise the main river in the city, which is Ciliwung.
-We started from Pasar Rebo area in South Jakarta all the way to 'Kota', which is the old town of the capital.
+We started from Pasar Rebo area in South Jakarta all the way to 'Kota', the old town of the capital.
 The river progressively got dirtier, trash and smell were truly overwhelming.
-And yet, people lived around this very polluted water which they used to cook, drink and bath themselves.
+And yet, people lived around this very polluted water.
+They used it to cook, drink and bath themselves.
 From then on I started doing absolutely everything that I can to improve the life of my people in Indonesia.
 I taught English to street children in Jakarta and I also volunteered to feed animals in Jakarta's zoo because they were short staffed.
 Children, women and animal rights became my main passion until today."

 With Toko-Toko, Lolo wish to provide jobs for the artisans in remote areas of Indonesia and provide an alternative to fashion consumers of items that are Vegan, Sustainable & Fair Trade.
 In the process, she forms collaborations with designers, brands and other fashion activists.
 "I continue to believe that we can all do great things for others.
 It's a journey.
 The conversations of Ethical Fashion is one that we need to continue to have."